 What is VAT?

 Sales of goods and services are taxed by the government.
 This is known as value-added tax or VAT.
-For businesses with an annual turnover of more than £82,000 will need to register for VAT and complete their VAT return.
+Businesses with an annual turnover of more than £85,000 will need to register for VAT and complete their VAT return.

 VAT (value added tax) is a consumption tax which is added onto goods and services that are bought and sold for use (or consumption).